Near-Field Multi-User Communications via Polar-Domain Beamfocusing: Analytical Framework and Performance Analysis: System Model

 \subsection{Spatial Model}

 We consider high-frequency downlink transmission in a single cell, consisting of multiple single-antenna users and a multi-antenna \ac{BS}, as shown in Fig.~\ref{fig:sys}.
 The \ac{BS} is located at the origin, and the cell radius is denoted as $R_{\rm c}$.

-To capture blockage effects, we adopt a \ac{LoS} ball model with radius $R_{\rm L}$, which has been shown as an accurate representation of real-world blockage scenarios for performance analysis~\cite{FlatTop,ActualAntenna}.
-In this model, a user and the BS are connected via a \ac{LoS} link if and only if their distance $r$ is less than $R_{\rm L}$.
-Since high-frequency signals experience severe path loss and are highly susceptible to blockages, their propagation is generally dominated by short-range \ac{LoS} links~\cite {Millimeter_tutorial,indoorSM}.
-Accordingly, we assume the cell lies within the \ac{LoS} ball, i.e., $R_{\rm c} \le R_{\rm L}$, which ensures that the \ac{BS} maintains \ac{LoS} connectivity with all users within the cell.
+To capture blockage effects, we adopt a \ac{LoS} ball model~\cite{FlatTop,ActualAntenna,Millimeter_tutorial} with radius $R_{\rm L}$, where a link between a user and the BS is \ac{LoS} if their distance satisfies $r \leq R_{\rm L}$.
+This approximation is widely used in \ac{SG}-based system performance analysis, as it provides a good balance between analytical tractability and modeling accuracy~\cite{FlatTop,ActualAntenna,Millimeter_tutorial}.
+Since high-frequency signals (e.g., \ac{mmWave}) suffer from severe path loss and are highly susceptible to blockages, their propagation is generally dominated by short-range \ac{LoS} links~\cite {Millimeter_tutorial,indoorSM}.
+Accordingly, we focus on a \ac{LoS}-dominant scenario and assume the cell lies within the \ac{LoS} ball, i.e., $R_{\rm c} \le R_{\rm L}$.

 To support spatial multiple access, the cell is uniformly divided into $N_{\rm s}$ sectors, each covering an angular width of $\frac{2\pi}{N_{\rm s}} $.
 A typical choice is $N_{\rm s}=3$~\cite{rebato2018multi,tse2005fundamentals}.
 Moreover, the \ac{BS} is equipped with $N_{\rm s}$ \acp{ULA}, each dedicated to one sector and consisting of $N$ antennas.
 Without loss of generality, our analysis focuses on a representative sector spanning the angular range $[-\frac{\pi}{N_{\rm s}},\frac{\pi}{N_{\rm s}}]$.
 The \ac{BS} allocates $N_{\rm a}$ limited \ac{RF} chains to this sector, where $N_{\rm a}\ll N$.